guitarvydas/rwb/README.md

 Using elision, the reader can concentrate on the _bare essence_ of the match, for example the reader can loo at the `# match` part and elide the `## output` part.
 You can't understand the `## output` part until you've understood the `# match` part anyway.
 Why confuse the reader by showing too much at once?

+In other words, .md files and org-mode can be used as an IDE for programming.

 # First Cut - Identity
 The first thing to do is to make a version of the transpiler that "does nothing".
-It parses the input and then outputs it.
+It parses the input and then outputs it with no substantial changes.

+This approach lets use build and test the pattern matcher in a coherent manner.

 I'm using Ohm-JS which skips spaces if the Pattern rules start with capital letters.
-This version does not "leave the input alone", since it drops whitespace.
+This version does not "leave the input alone", since it drops whitespace[^1].
 I've added some whitespace to make the identity output look nice.

+[^1]: It is actually possible to write a true identity grammar in Ohm-JS.
+For this, we would use rules that begin with lower-case letters and worry about whitespace.
+Most PEG libraries work this way, only.
+Ohm-JS was designed to elide whitespace - the idea being to keep the grammar architecture "clean".
+Most compilers drop whitespace early on, since it only gets in the way.
+Being able to write identity grammars (whitespace preserving grammars) makes it easier to think about building SCNs.
+This may seem to be a small detail, but when small things get in the way, creativity drops.
+[Details kill](https://guitarvydas.github.io/2021/03/17/Details-Kill.html).
+Programming is hard-enough.
+Suppressing details enables higher-level thought.

 I list the code for the 3 input sections.

 The full .HTML file is listed further below.
-The [ex3.html]() code is on github.
+The [ex3.html](https://github.com/guitarvydas/rwb) code is on github.

 ## Source
 ```